The Compilation of the Bible

 The people were poorly equipped to detect dishonesty, or to tell the difference between truth and fiction.
 Bishops had little real respect for them.
 They regularly referred to the plebs as “rabble” or “fools” or “the multitudes” or the “common crowd,” yet it was the public who put their cash in the collections.

 It is sad, wrong and ironic that generations of trusting Christians have wasted their time dissecting the New Testament, expecting to be enlightened, when these characters who created it were so cavalier with the truth.
 Priests have always insisted that people believe the Bible was divinely inspired.
 By forcing faith on children and adults too busy to carefully consider it, they have achieved a mastery over human reason.
 What balderdash!

 Times have changed.
-We mustn’t let these writings have an authority they don’t deserve.
-It’s high time bibliolatry and ecclesiology was replaced with open-mindedness, pragmatic thought, and genuine empathy for others.
+Biblical writings should not be granted an authority they do not deserve.
+It is high time bibliolatry and ecclesiology was replaced with open-mindedness, pragmatic thought, and genuine empathy for others.
 The era in which uninformed people blindly believe dogma and bow down to those promoting it should now be over.

 Besant, A. 2009 “The Basis Of Morality”.
 Theosophical Publishing House.
 India